vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 - Change the number of sides on your cylinder to 16 to match the object on the right.<figure> <img src = "../assets/images/2_maya_faces_selection_cylindersides.gif"></figure>
->`UI TIP`: We can change the amount of sides our cylinder has in the **Channel Box**.
+>`UI TIP`: We can change the number of sides our cylinder has in the **Channel Box**.

 - Next let's select everything but the top and bottom of our cylinder.
 We'll do this by selecting on face and then, hold **Shift**, double click on one of the faces next to our selected face. <figure> <img src = "../assets/images/2_maya_faces_selection_cylinderselect.gif"></figure>

 - Then, we'll press **Ctrl+Shift+I** to reverse the selection, followed by the **Delete Key** to delete our top and bottom faces.<figure> <img src = "../assets/images/2_maya_faces_selection_cylinderdelete.gif"></figure>

->`UI TIP`: **Shit+Click** to add items to you selection and **Ctrl+Click** to remove items from your selection also works with face, edge and vertex selection.
+>`UI TIP`: **Shit+Click** to add items to your selection and **Ctrl+Click** to remove items from your selection, also works with face, edge and vertex selection.

 ## Edges

 Each face is typically made you of four edges.
-A face with four edges is refereed to as a quadrilateral or a "quad", for short.
+A face with four edges is referred to as a quadrilateral or a "quad", for short.
 It is best practice when modeling to ensure allow your polygons are quads - in other words, each polygon should have four edges.

 - 4 Sides, Quad = Great!
 - 3 Sides, Tri = Okay in some situations.